gum84/Megadrive-/Choosing-a-microcontroller.md

                     `-----------'
 ```

-### Full Arduino Board
+### Arduino Boards
 **On a full Arduino board all features are supported**.

+All the boards below are essentially similar with respect to the hardware and software.
+What changes is basically only the form factor.
+An Arduino Duemilanove/Uno board is pretty big and, while there is quite a lot of space inside the Mega Drive/Genesis for it to fit, using a Nano or Pro Mini is a better choice.
+The Nano and Pro Mini are also very similar, the main difference being that the former has an onboard USB connector that makes it easy to load/update the firmware, while the latter requires an external adapter.

+**Be careful with the powering of these boards**: All diagrams below assume that power is provided straight to the +5V pin each of these boards has.
+There are a few reasons why it would be better to power them through the Vin/Raw pin, connecting it straight to power supply input, as all boards have their own voltage regulator.

-_Tech note: Unfortunately, there is no single port whose pins are all available, so we resort again to reading UP and DOWN from a different port.
-Technically we could use PORTD, but since working on a full Arduino board is mainly useful to get debugging messages through the serial port, we don't do that (PD0/1 are used for hardware serial)._
+Tech note: Unfortunately, on all these boards there is no single I/O port whose pins are all available, so we resort again to reading UP and DOWN from a different port.
+Technically we could use PORTD, but since working on a full Arduino board is mainly useful to get debugging messages through the serial port, we don't do that (PD0/1 are used for hardware serial).

-*All Arduino ASCII-Art below courtesy of [BusyDuckMan](http://busyducks.com/ascii-art-arduinos))*
+*All Arduino ASCII-Art in this section courtesy of [BusyDuckMan](http://busyducks.com/ascii-art-arduinos).*

-#### Arduino Uno
+#### Arduino Duemilanove/Uno
 ```
                     +----[PWR]-------------------| USB |--+
                     |                            +-----+  |